DHTMLX/gantt-docs/data/api/gantt_onafterundo_event.md

 @template:	api_event
 @descr:

+{{note This event is defined in the **ext/dhtmlxgantt_undo.js** extension, so you need to include it on the page.
+Read the details in the desktop/undo_redo.md article.}}

 The **action** parameter presents an array of command objects, each of which includes the following set of attributes:

 - **type** - (*string*) the type of a command: "add/remove/update"